grantfayvor/skaffold/README.md

 * remember to create your database tables. at least until i add migrations.

 Now your application is all setup.
 Have fun coding ;)

+Run your application by running <code>node index</code> from your terminal